onetrueawk/awk/README.md

 ## A Note About Maintenance

 NOTICE!
-Maintenance of this program is on a ``best effort'' basis.
+Maintenance of this program is on a ''best effort'' basis.
 We try to get to issues and pull requests as quickly as we can.
 Unfortunately, however, keeping this program going is not at the top of our priority list.